-You may have increased your activity level with the expectation of blasting calories and dropping pounds, but the scale hasn’t budged.
-Exercise is important for health, but many factors play a role in permanent weight loss.
+You may have increased your activity level with the expectation of blasting calories and dropping pounds, but the scale isn't budging.
+Exercise is important for health, but many factors contribute to permanent weight loss.
 There are a few reasons you may not be losing weight with exercise.

 Exercise can reduce appetite, especially right after an intense session, but exercise often increases appetite.
 This stems from a need to replenish the extra calories you burned.
 The extra calories consumed are easily overlooked.
-Your portions increase, you might talk yourself into a second helping, or add a snack in the late afternoon.
+You might increase your portions or add a snack.
 Even minor changes in your eating patterns can increase calories enough to offset the calories you burned during exercise, which prevents weight loss.
 To control your calorie intake, track your food carefully as your exercise increases, and make notes about how exercise is influencing your hunger and cravings.

 You're getting less sleep

 Beyond simply helping you feel rested and energized, sleep plays an important role in weight loss.
-A lack of sleep can upset the balance of hormones that control feelings of hunger and fullness.
+Poor sleep can upset the balance of hormones that control feelings of hunger and fullness.
 These changes can quickly lead to increased calorie intake and weight gain.
 If you are skimping on sleep to squeeze in more exercise, explore options for finding a better balance between the two.
-This might mean giving up habits like watching late-night television or increasing exercise intensity so you get the results you want with shorter sessions.